NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 they are processed with ASP in the ``Pinhole`` session instead of the usual ``ISIS``.
 ASP only supports creating of point clouds. *The
-\*-PC.tif is a raw point cloud with the first 3 channels being XYZ in the rover site’s coordinate frame*.
-We don’t support the creation of DEMs from these images and that is left as an exercise for the user.
+\*-PC.tif is a raw point cloud with the first 3 channels being XYZ in the rover site's coordinate frame*.
+We don't support the creation of DEMs from these images and that is left as an exercise for the user.

-An example of using ASP with MER data is included in the ``examples/MER`` directory (just type ’make’ there).
+An example of using ASP with MER data is included in the ``examples/MER`` directory (just type 'make' there).

 PANCAM, NAVCAM, HAZCAM
 ~~~~~~~~~~~~~~~~~~~~~~

 All of these cameras are processed the same way.
-We’ll be showing 3D
+We'll be showing 3D
 processing of the front hazard cams.
 The only new things in the pipeline
 is the new executable ``mer2camera`` along with the use of
 ``alignment-method epipolar``.
 This example is also provided in the MER